Regan v. Torrington, 4456 CRB-5-01-11 (October 25, 2002).

 Schreiber v.
 Town & Country Auto Service, 4239 CRB-3-00-5 (June 15, 2001).

-CRB affirmed commissioner’s dismissal of shoulder injury claim on ground that res judicata precluded the claimant from relitigating that matter.
+CRB affirmed dismissal of shoulder injury claim on ground that res judicata precluded the claimant from relitigating that matter.
 Claim had been raised at earlier formal hearing, and evidence had been offered that made it ripe for determination, even though it was not explicitly decided in the earlier award.
 Distinctions between res judicata, collateral estoppel and “law of the case” discussed.
-Also cited at Schreiber, § 31-297.
+See also, Schreiber, § 31-297.

 Schiano v.
 Bliss Exterminating Co., 4104 CRB-4-99-8 (February 21, 2001), rev’d, 260 Conn.
 21 (2002).